CallumJohnson/buildtools-master/README.md

 The program will loop through 1.17->1.8, downloading BuildTools and processing each version, as of BuildTools - Master Version '1.0', it is not possible to specify which versions you'd like to have processed, but I am open to Pull-Requests.

 ### Important Information
-This project will download BuildTools, JDK 16 and JDK 8 from their respective download links.
+This project will download BuildTools, JDK 17, JDK 16 and JDK 8 from their respective download links.
 I do not own any of these projects and am therefore not liable to assist in bugs which happen with them.
 I do not claim ownership of any of these projects and I am willing to remove this project if it breaks any form of copyright or usage policy.